Table of Contents

 You can pay the liability in full in 24 months.

 If line 12 is more than line 11, enter the difference on line 16.
 Never make an entry on both lines 15 and 16.

 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box on line 16.
 Check only one box on line 16.
 If you don't check either box or if you check both boxes, generally we will apply the overpayment to your account.
 We may apply your overpayment to any past due tax account that is shown in our records under your EIN.

 If line 16 is under $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.

 This is a summary of your yearly tax liability, not a summary of deposits made.
-If line 11 is less than $2,500, do not complete line 17 or Form 943-A.
+If line 11 is less than $2,500, don't complete line 17 or Form 943-A.

 Complete line 17 only if you were a monthly schedule depositor for the entire year and line 11 is $2,500 or more.
 The amount entered on line 17M must equal the amount reported on line 11.
 See section 7 of Pub.
-51 (Circular A) for details on the deposit rules.
+51 for details on the deposit rules.
 You are a monthly schedule depositor for the calendar year if the amount of your “Total taxes after adjustments” reported for the lookback period is not more than $50,000.
 The lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for 2015 is 2013.
+For example, the lookback period for 2016 is 2014.